 Alan Turing (1912–1954)

-British mathematician and logician Alan Turing has influenced and shaped the rise of computer science itself by formalizing the emerging science of programming.
+The British mathematician and logician Alan Turing has influenced and shaped the rise of computer science itself by formalizing the emerging science of programming.
 He is the creator of the Turing machine and of the concept of Turing completeness.
 By creating the Turing machine, the inventor paved the way for universal computing.
-Turing is also considered as one of the early founding fathers of artificial intelligence, and the Turing test (the inventor himself preferred “imitation game”) (Turing, 1950).
+Turing is also considered as one of the early founding fathers of artificial intelligence (AI) and invented the Turing test (the inventor himself preferred “imitation game”) (Turing, 1950).
 The Turing test is still regarded as a crucial threshold an AI has to overcome to demonstrate a human level of intelligence (Russell & Norvig, 2016).
-During the Turing test, the candidates must decide whether their conversation partner is man or machine.
-Despite being regarded a national hero – Turing was the leading scientist of the team who decoded the famous ENIGMA computer of Nazi Germany – he was later sentenced to be chemically castrated due to his homosexuality.
-In the year 1954, Turing committed suicide.
+During the Turing test, the testers must decide whether their conversation partner is man or machine.
+Despite being regarded a national hero – Turing was the leading scientist of the team that decoded the famous ENIGMA code machine of Nazi Germany – he was later sentenced to be chemically castrated due to his homosexuality.
+In 1954, Turing committed suicide.

 John von Neumann (1903–1957)